Calvin Jackson Jr.

-Calvin Jackson Jr. (born May 7, 1997) is an American professional football player who is a free agent wide receiver.
+Calvin Jackson Jr. (born May 7, 1997) is an American professional football wide receiver.
 He played college football at Washington State.
 He also played for the Miami Dolphins and the New York Jets of the National Football League (NFL).

 College career

 Jackson began his collegiate career at Independence Community College.
 While at Independence, he was featured in the third season of the Netflix documentary series Last Chance U where he played under head coach Jason Brown.
 As a freshman, he played in 9 games while having 49 catches for 649 yards, and 5 touchdowns.
 As a sophomore, Jackson played in 10 games while having 25 catches for 381 yards and 4 touchdowns.
 Jackson transferred to the Washington State following the season.
 At Washington State, Jackson played in over 31 games while having 104 receptions for 1,403 yards, and 10 touchdowns.